Stocks manage to post modest gains after a wobbly day

-Stock indexes are mixed afternoon trading on Wall Street Wednesday following the market's worst day in two years on fears about higher interest rates and the recession they could create.
+Stocks on Wall Street shook off an afternoon slide and finished modestly higher Wednesday, clawing back some of their losses a day after the market's worst skid in two years.

-The S&P 500 slipped 0.1% as of 3:05 p.m.
-Eastern, after wavering between small gains and losses.
-The benchmark index is coming off its biggest drop since June 2020, which ended a four-day winning streak.
+The wobbly trading came as investors weighed another snapshot of inflation.
+Markets have been on edge about the possibility of a recession after a string of interest rate hikes by the Federal Reserve this year as the central bank fights inflation.

-Financial, real estate and materials stocks were among the biggest weights on the S&P 500.
-Citigroup fell 1.5%, Duke Realty slid 2.7% and Sherwin-Williams dropped 2.4%.
+The S&P 500 rose 0.3% after wavering between small gains and losses much of the afternoon.
+The benchmark index was coming off its biggest drop since June 2020, which ended a four-day winning streak.

-Energy stocks had some of the biggest gains as U.S. crude oil prices rose 1.3%.
-Exxon Mobil rose 1.9%.
+The Dow Jones Industrial Average closed 0.1% higher, while the Nasdaq composite rose 0.7%.
+Smaller company stocks also rose, pushing the Russell 2000 to a 0.4% gain.

-Bond yields remained relatively stable after leaping on on Tuesday.
-The yield on the two-year Treasury rose to 3.78% from 3.75% late Tuesday, when it soared on expectations for more aggressive interest rate hikes by the Federal Reserve.
+Bond yields remained relatively stable after leaping higher on Tuesday.
+The yield on the two-year Treasury rose to 3.79% from 3.75% late Tuesday, when it soared on expectations for more aggressive interest rate hikes by the Federal Reserve.

-The yield on the 10-year Treasury, which helps dictate where mortgages and rates for other loans are heading, rose to 3.42% from 3.41%.
+The yield on the 10-year Treasury, which helps dictate where mortgages and rates for other loans are heading, held steady at 3.41%.

 A report on inflation at the wholesale level showed prices are still rising rapidly, with pressures building underneath the surface, even if overall inflation slowed.
 It echoed a report on inflation at the consumer level Tuesday, which raised expectations for interest-rate hikes and triggered a rout for markets.